NailyaD/Test-Challenge/README.md

 The project describes the following use case:

-* Logging in to the booking system, entering flight details, choosing the right flight and booking confirmation.
+* Logging in to the booking system, entering flight details, choosing the right flight and receiving the booking confirmation.

 ## Prerequisits/Tools